Rahulnayi04/reactHooksReadme/README.md

 ## Without `useTransition`

-The component `Transition` demonstrates a scenario where React renders after both states (`input` and `lists`) are updated in the `HandleChange` function.
+The component `WithoutuseTransition` demonstrates a scenario where React renders after both states (`input` and `lists`) are updated in the `HandleChange` function.
 This can potentially lead to reduced responsiveness.

 ```jsx
 import { useState } from "react"